 Good governance and the Niger Delta

-Disaster irsk reduction and responding to humanitarian crises.
+Disaster risk reduction and responding to humanitarian crises.

 Central to our work is the belief that power relations need to change to enable poor people to demand and claim their rights.

-Oxfam's vision for Nigeria is characterized by a transparent and accountable government, active citizens (women, men, and the youth), and private sector influencing policies and practices leading to shared growth that is equitable to meet the needs of the people, especially the vulnerable poor.
+Oxfam's vision for Nigeria includes a transparent and accountable government, active citizens, and private sector that works toward shared growth that is equitable to meet the needs of the people, especially the vulnerable poor.

 To this achieve this we work with a wide variety of partner and allies, such as community organizations and regional groups at the local, state and national levels.